-Members agree to uphold the principles of justice and inclusion among our multicultural society, making
+Members agree to uphold the principles of justice and inclusion among our multicultural society, making efforts to generate understanding of all groups.

 Members agree to recognise and value diversity as an integral part of Australia's social and economic future.